 - Currently defending a major telecommunications company in patent infringement actions.

-- Currently defending a medical device company in a patent infringement case.
+Currently defending a medical device company in a trade secret and patent infringement case.

 - Obtained on behalf of New Strong Group Limited a decision from the U.S. District Court for the Southern District of Texas, Houston Division, granting damages of attorney's fees plus interest on interpled funds, after the court determined the opposing parties acted in bad faith, without any colorable claim, and intentionally interfered with a contract by filing a lawsuit claiming an interest in the interpled funds.